kbaird/Fate-XSLT/README.md

   [Fate System Toolkit](http://fate-srd.com/fate-system-toolkit/))
 - Credit Stress and Systems Stress (as in [Mindjammer](https://mindjammerpress.com/mindjammer/))
 - Single Stress Track and Stress Base Count
+- Arbitrary box count for Mental and Physical Stress for _Shadow of the Century_

 ### Other useful URLs
 - http://www.faterpg.com/
 - http://fate-srd.com/

 ### Miscellanea
-I develop on an Ubuntu 15.10 system with `xmllint` and `xsltproc` executables available.
+I develop on an Ubuntu system with `xmllint` and `xsltproc` executables available.
 Those assumptions are reflected in the stock versions of the publish executables for now.